datastax/pulsar-openid-connect-plugin/README.md

 In order to simplify deployment and integration with this new broker plugin, there is a configuration option to use the `AuthenticationProviderToken` plugin in conjunction with the OpenID Connect plugin.

-The current implementation is naive.
-If the `openIDAttemptAuthenticationProviderTokenFirst` is configured to true, the plugin will first attempt to validate the token using the `AuthenticationProviderToken` plugin.
-If that fails, it will then attempt to retrieve a Public Key via the OpenID Connect protocol and will use that key to validate the token.
-This feature is helpful because there are several pulsar components that need access to a super user token in order to work.
+If the `openIDAttemptAuthenticationProviderToken` is set to true, and the JWT does not have an `iss` claim, the plugin will attempt to validate the token using the `AuthenticationProviderToken` plugin.
+Otherwise, it will then attempt to retrieve a Public Key via the OpenID Connect protocol and will use that key to validate the token.
+This feature is helpful because there are several pulsar components that need access to a super user token in order to work, and deploying those components using OpenID Connect (or OAuth2.0) clients is not yet available.

-In the future, it might be better to include a special claim on the JWT to indicate which provider should be used to validate the token.

 ### Deployment
 The [Luna Streaming Helm Chart](https://github.com/datastax/pulsar-helm-chart) includes this plugin by default.